mulh8377/oaelevator/README.md

 # oaelevator
-elevator logic implemented in python
+1-d traversal for an elevator implemented in python

-# requirements
+# install from pip

-Dependencies included below are to demonstrate using some of the modern tools found in a typical python project.
+# dev requirements

 - pytest
 - ruff